Audrey Hunt, the author of "Anyone Can Sing," gives professional tips for singing without fear. Now, you will conquer fear and move forward

-Everyone has fears, what matters is how you handle them.
-To free yourself from panic, you have to abandon your sense of reason and just let the anxiety come without trying to fight it.
+Everyone has fears; what matters is how you handle them.
+To free yourself from panic, you must abandon your sense of reason and let the anxiety come without trying to fight it.

 - Expose yourself to that which you fear gradually.
-When you do this enough, that which you fear becomes natural which helps to conquer that particular fear.
+When you do this enough, that which you fear becomes natural, which helps conquer that particular fear.
 Relax and accept that the temporary feelings will pass in due course.

-Fear heightens your senses so that you have the ability to perform efficiently and powerfully.
-Choose to view fear as an ally, let its power course through your veins, and take on the challenge of tolerating fear and not running away from it.
+Fear heightens your senses so that you can perform efficiently and powerfully.
+Choose to view fear as an ally, let its power course through your veins, and take on the challenge of tolerating and not running away from it.

-Singing is a natural artistic expression.
-In fact, infants make recognizable intervals or tunes before they are able to speak.
-They do this freely, without fear or judgement.
+- Singing is a natural artistic expression.
+Infants make recognizable intervals or tunes before they can speak.
+They do this freely, without fear or judgment.

-Singing is not a God-given talent bestowed upon a limited favored few.
+- Singing is not necessarily a God-given talent bestowed upon a limited favored few.
 Everyone that can speak can sing.
 After all, singing is an extension of the speaking voice.
-Even the smallest and most hopeless sounding voice sometimes becomes a very capable instrument.
+Even the smallest and most hopeless-sounding voice sometimes becomes a competent instrument.

-The degree of improvement depends on the desire, determination and discipline of the person.
-Nearly everyone can become a competent singer, a considerable number can become fine artists, and a few can become supremely great.
+- The degree of improvement depends on the person's desire, determination, and discipline.
+Nearly everyone can become a competent singer.
+Many can become exemplary artists, and a few can become supremely great.

-So, silence your inner critic, and turn your negative, fearful thoughts into positive ones.
-What do you have an appetite for?
+- Silence your inner critic, and turn negative, fearful thoughts into positive ones.
 Don't allow fear to stop you.

-You will learn how to overcome fear through communicating with your audience as you focus on the lyrics of the song.
+- You will learn to overcome fear by communicating with your audience as you focus on the song's lyrics.
 You can't concentrate on two things at the same time.
-When you direct all of your attention to the words and interpretation you will not be able to worry about your voice and what your audience thinks about your singing.
+When you direct all your attention to the words and interpretation, you will not worry about your voice and what your audience thinks about your singing.